bndtools/bnd.manual/_tools/felix-maven.md

 ## Links

-* [Secrets of the Felix Bundle Plugin Revealed][2] – Interesting blog about using the bndlib macros inside the plugin to handle semantic versioning
+* [Secrets of the Apache Felix Bundle Plugin Revealed][2] – Interesting blog about using the bndlib macros inside the plugin to handle semantic versioning

 [1]: http://felix.apache.org/site/apache-felix-maven-bundle-plugin-bnd.html
 [2]: http://davidvaleri.wordpress.com/2011/04/07/secrets-of-the-felix-bundle-plug-in-macros-revealed/